 In this article, I’ll cover how to use puzzle activities for toddlers, babies, and preschoolers – as well as with older, special needs children (just look for the communication-level that matches your child’s ability).

-I’ve found that some children who are late to speak have more developed skills in visual problem solving, so puzzles tend to be a preferred activity to encourage communication via interactive play.
+I’ve found that some children who are late to speak have more developed skills in visual problem solving, so puzzles tend to be a preferred activity to encourage talking or communication via interactive play.
 (Of course this is not true for all late talkers!)

 This post contains affiliate links, which means we could receive a commission if you click a link and purchase something that we have recommended.